 At this time, nearby Poulton-le-Fylde was the busy sea port for sailings to the Americas.
 But Sir Peter believed that Fleetwood held the makings of a busy seaport and popular resort.
 It had a river mouth, a natural sheltered harbour, golden sands, sea, air like wine and breathtaking views across Morecambe Bay.
 All that it lacked was a railway from Preston.

 Peter Hesketh hired the prominent architect of the time, Decimus Burton.
-Work on the railway and the first buildings commenced in 1836 – the rest is history…
+Work on the railway and the first buildings commenced in 1836.
+And the rest, as they say, is history…

 While you’re here…